cburgard/roofitutils/README.md

 every time you create a new shell.

-It is recommended to have python 2.7 or higher. scipy is required for plotting likelihood results.
+It is recommended to have python 2.7 or higher. scipy and scikit-image packages are required for plotting likelihood results.

 First make sure you have pip installed

     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     python get-pip.py

-and then install scipy by typing
+and then install the packages by typing

     pip install --user scipy
+    pip install --user scikit-image

 ## Usage